virtual-world-framework/vwf/README.md

 Keep track of developments and get help with VWF.

 - Discover an issue?
 Head over to [Issues](https://github.com/virtual-world-framework/vwf/issues) and report it.
 - Have a question about VWF?
-Ask away on [StackOverflow](http://stackoverflow.com/questions/tagged/vwf).
+Ask away on [our forum](http://www.virtual.wf/web/forum.html).

 ## License